gospeldesk/www.gospeldesk.org/_posts/2024-02-20-welcome-to-gospel-desk.md

 For my part, I started out in my dad’s footsteps, studying Ancient Languages (Greek and Hebrew) and Theology at Wheaton College.
-It's hard to support a family reading Greek, however, and I also inherited a technical bent from my mother, a math and science teacher, so I embarked on [a self-taught career in software](https://chadwhitacre.com/), particularly Open Source.
+It's hard to support a family reading Greek, and I also inherited a technical bent from my mother, a math and science teacher, so I embarked on [a self-taught career in software](https://chadwhitacre.com/), particularly Open Source.
 I do love to read and write theology, though, and I do love the Church.
 Gospel Desk is an outlet for that.